I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “He really liked you too.
 He told me in the Quad on Monday.
 I just knew you two would hit it off.
 He’s a fine man, isn’t he?” she said with a wink before heading out to the bar to set up for the night.

-That Friday, Jake and I had our second date over beers served up for free by a friend at Wash U’s Rathskellar Pub—or “the Rat” as it was fondly known on campus.
-In much better form now, we chatted about all kinds of things.
+That Friday, Jake and I had our second date over beers at “The Rat,” a campus pub.
 I already felt like I’d known him forever and could just be myself, say anything that was on my mind.
 I candidly told him he was the first guy who hadn’t tried something on the first date.

 “Oh, I like you a lot!”